Using dynamic loss weighting to boost improvements in forecast stability: Related work

 A subfield within the MTL domain focuses on scenarios with one main task and one or more auxiliary tasks, with the goal of improving generalization performance on the main task.
 Incorporating auxiliary tasks effectively enriches the learning problem with additional training data \citep{caruana1997multitask,ruder2017overview}.
 In this setting, dynamically adjusting the loss weights of the auxiliary tasks can be used to ensure that their gradients are used only if they benefit the main task's performance.
-One intuitive approach is to use the auxiliary task gradient only if it has a positive cosine similarity (see Section~\ref{SEC:METHODOLOGY} for a definition) with the main task gradient \citep{du2018adapting}. \citet{lin2019adaptive} proposed an alternative method that focuses on maximizing the speed of the main task's loss reduction.
+One intuitive approach is to use the auxiliary task gradient only if it has a positive cosine similarity (see Section~\ref{SEC:METHODOLOGY} for a definition) with the main task gradient \citep{du2018adapting}. \citet{shamsian2023auxiliary} extend the method proposed by \citet{navon2022multi} by treating the gradient combination step as a generalized bargaining game with asymmetric task bargaining power.
 Other approaches determine the loss weights for auxiliary tasks by using a stable main task metric calculated over multiple minibatches \citep{verboven2022hydalearn} or by employing a holdout main task metric \citep{gregoire2024sample}.

 Recall from Section~\ref{SEC:INTRODUCTION} that our goal is to explore the potential of dynamically weighting the two components of the N-BEATS-S loss function during training to further improve forecast stability, compared to using static loss weights, without compromising accuracy.
 Given this constraint, we can approach this problem from an auxiliary task learning perspective, treating forecast accuracy as the main task and forecast stability as the auxiliary task.
 However, unlike traditional auxiliary task learning settings---where the final performance on auxiliary tasks is generally of lesser importance---we are explicitly interested in improving forecast stability (while either improving or at least maintaining forecast accuracy).
 Therefore, the problem we address in this paper can be situated between the auxiliary task learning setting and the general MTL setting.